 Dr. Scott uses techniques of molecular biology (microsatellite markers and molecular barcoding) to conduct studies in conservation genetics.
-He has studied freshwater turtles in Costa Rica and a local endangered turtle species, the Blanding’s turtle here in Illinois.
-He is currently consulting with an ecologist at the DuPage County Forest Preserve and Biologists at the Shedd Aquarium to help initiate a microbiome study of a Blanding’s turtle “head start” program.
-A microbiome is the collection of bacterial species that inhabits an organism and/or a specific location.
-The head start program raises young Blanding’s turtles in captivity for later release back to the wild.
-Dr. Scott has also recently begun another collaboration with the DuPage County Forest Preserve to study genetic patterns associated with the spread of invasive zebra mussels among several Forest Preserve lakes.
-He also has several current projects that focus on the biogeography and phylogeny of local fishes.
+He has studied freshwater turtles in Costa Rica and in Illinois, he has studied an endangered species, the Blanding’s.
+He is currently working with the DuPage County Forest Preserve and Biologists at the Shedd Aquarium to conduct a microbiome study of a Blanding’s turtle “head start” program.
+He is also collaborating with the DuPage County Forest Preserve to study genetic patterns associated with the spread of invasive zebra mussels among several Forest Preserve lakes.
+Other current projects focus on the biogeography and phylogeny of local fishes.

 Dr. Nathaniel Thom